ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * TryR provides an adequate initiation to R [http://tryr.codeschool.com/](http://tryr.codeschool.com/)

 ## Instructor
 Christof Seiler, Sequoia Hall 116

-Office hours (starting week 2): Wednesdays from 10:00 to 11:30 am in Sequoia Hall 105
+Office hours: Wednesdays from 10:00 to 11:30 am in 105 at Sequoia

 ## TA's
 * Nan Bi
+Office hours:
+  * Wednesdays from 2:30 to 3:30 pm (room TBD)
+  * Thursdays from 10:30 to 11:30 am (room TBD)
 * Lexi Guan

-Office hours (starting week 2): TBD
+Office hours:
+  * Monday from 10:00 to 11:00 am in Bowker at Sequoia
+  * Friday from 4:00 to 5:00 pm in Fishbowl at Sequoia

 ## Grading
 * Midterm Project Proposal (3 pages with references, 10%, due by April 29th)